Greece › Mykonos › Hotels › Santa Marina Resort and Villas Review

 Santa Marina Resort and Villas – The Basics

 - Ages: The hotel is open to guests of all ages.
 Guests tend to be couples celebrating a romantic occasion or a birthday.

 - Beach: The hotel sits on a private section of Ornos Beach, one of the island’s best and most popular beaches, with golden sand, clear blue water, and plenty of great beach clubs and restaurants.
-Ornos Beach is the first stop on the Water Taxi route that connects most of the southern beaches: Platis Gialos, Paraga, Paradise, Super Paradise, Agrari, and Elia Beaches.
-Korfos Beach, the only kitesurfing beach in Mykonos, is about a 14-minute walk (1.1km) north from Santa Marina.
+Ornos Beach is the first stop on the Water Taxi route that connects most of the southern beaches: Platis Gialos, Paraga, Paradise, Super Paradise, Agrari, and Elia beaches.
+Korfos Beach, the only kitesurfing beach in Mykonos, is about a kilometer north from Santa Marina.
 This is an unorganized beach, so there are no beach clubs, but there are several affordable restaurants very close by.

 - View: 106 rooms, suites, and villas have full sea views over Ornos Bay.
 8 rooms have partial sea views.

 - Private Pools/Jacuzzis: Private swimming pools or infinity pools are included in the top category suites (Deluxe Seaview Suites with Pool and Two Bedroom Deluxe Seaview Suites with Pool).
 Of the 13 villas, 10 include private pools and 1 includes a jacuzzi.

 - Parking: The resort offers free parking on site.

 - Extras: 24-hour reception, 24-hour concierge, 24-hour room service, private beach, private marina, helipad, business center, playground, floodlit tennis court with coach, babysitting, boutique, jewelry store, sundry shop, scuba diving, private chapel, weddings, twice-daily maid service.